Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 brown butter

-The bananas I used for these muffins weren’t super overripe.
-I often let my bananas go until they are almost black because the darker they are, the sweeter the banana is.
-But these ones worked perfectly well!
+The bananas I used for these muffins weren’t super overripe, with just a sprinkling of brown spots.
+I often let my bananas go until they are almost black because the darker they are, the sweetness of the banana is heightened.
+But these ones worked perfectly well and really offset the tartness of the rhubarb!

 When I have ripe bananas and I know I want to use them within a couple days, but don’t want them to attract fruit flies, I normally throw them in the fridge.
 If I know I want to keep them longer, I will peel them and freeze them in a zip top freezer bag.
 The best way to do it is to add the amount of bananas you’ll need for a specific recipe all into one bag.
 It makes it so easy to pull out that bag from the freezer and use it right away!

-Just mash them up with a potato masher.
+Just mash them up with a potato masher in a large mixing bowl.
 This one was passed down from my grandma to my mom, and from my mom to me.
 I love it!!

 mashed bananas

-Add the sugar, vanilla, eggs, applesauce, and browned butter and whisk really well.
+Add the white sugar, vanilla extract, room temperature large eggs, applesauce, and melted butter and whisk really well.
 (You can see that I take my browned butter pretty far.
 I was actually worried that this one was burned but it tasted amazing.
 Whew!).
 This is your chance to make sure it’s all super incorporated so mix, mix, mix.

 pouring browned butter